vhlusicka/cypress_orangeHrm/README.md

 #### How to run Cypress with scripts (scripts are located in package.json document):
 - `npm run full-regression-headed-chrome`

+---

+### Folder structure

+#### Basic folder structure

+Using a Cypress with a Cucumber framework makes it possible for non-QA personel to understand the logic of testing procedure and what kind of testing is being performed.

+Majority of testing logic is contained in two types of files:

+- **.feature** files which are located within **e2e** folder
+    - These files contain a **description** of test scenarios which are written in human-readable format called Gherkin, and it defines the login and order in which the tests are executed.
+These steps can be reused whenever and wherever needed and it is encouraged for steps to be reused if possible. <br>
+    Example of step: `Given I navigate to the OrangeHRM Login page`

+- **.js** files which are located within **support/step_definitions** folder
+    - These files are called **spec files** (or test files).
+They contain an actual test code written in Cypress and are based on Javascript. <br>
+    By executing the step `Given I navigate to the OrangeHRM Login page`, all the code defined in the .js spec file within that step will be executed. <br>
+    It can consist of only one command, and it can become rather complex - it all depends on how the author of these tests defined it. <br>
+    Example of command in spec file for mentioned step:
+    ```js
+    Given('I navigate to the OrangeHRM Login page', () => {
+        cy.visit(url);
+    })
+    ```

+---

 ### Reports
 It is important to mention that these reports are not mandatory, but rather optional.
 It's recommended to use at least **HTML Reports** and **JSON Reports**.
 Multiple Reports are optional